0ptim/JellyChat/backend/Readme.md

 # Introduction

-- It is implemented with Python and Flask.
+This is JellyChat's backend.
 It is a simple API that allows to send questions which are then answered.
+It is connected to the OpenAI API.

+- Implemented with Python and Flask.
 - It is connected to the OpenAI API.
 - On every push to `main`, the backend is deployed to Fly.io.
   - https://jellychat.fly.dev